paulroho/paulroho.github.io/_posts/2014-05-30-Contributing-to-Specflow.md

 	 Back in Visual Studio, click the clone button, paste the url and change the local path if necessary:

-	 ![Cloning a repository in Visual Studio 2013](/images/posts/CloneRepository.PNG)
+	 ![Cloning a repository in Visual Studio 2013](/images/posts/CloneRepository.PNG) {: .image}

 	 For a several 100MB sized repository as SpecFlow is, it's nice to have informative progress info:

 	 ![Progress on cloning](/images/posts/CloningInProgress.PNG)
+	{: .image}

     Of course you can use the git command line or your preferred UI tool such as [Git Extensions](https://github.com/gitextensions/gitextensions) or [GitHub for Windows](https://windows.github.com/) for this procedure as well.